626 Golden Streets: A Little Like the Ould Sod

 Fortunately the rain held off for the morning hours, so there was plenty of time to ride the entire route from east to west, or which ever way you happened to do it, even spending some time at the various hubs along the way.
 The further west we rode, the larger the crowd became, especially at the hubs where all kind of activities were taking place.

 Eventually, however...
 Ireland, Eire, the Emerald Isle, rain.
-It was while sitting in Griffins of Kinsale, along the Sarah and John, who we had discovered just up the street, that it began to drum down.
+It was while sitting in Griffins of Kinsale, along with Sarah and John, who we had discovered just up the street, that it began to drum down.
 It came down on helmeted heads, saddles, whether or not there were butts perched on them, umbrellas popped out and up.
 Some people sought shelter - Griffins filled up quickly as, I imagine did other establishments, while other people crowded under awnings and building overhangs.
 Through it all, though, there were other people who, in true Irish sprit, just did not seem to care.
 The music went on, as did the dancing, and the walking, and the riding; maybe not the chalk art, but then that was to be expected.

 Finally finding a window of opportunity, we gave up our nice warm table at the pub and got back to the road, the one that would, ultimately have to stretch all the way to Azusa.
 Unfortunately I put my head out that window, and it closed quickly.
 We had hardly gone a half mile before the rain returned and came down with progressively more force.
 As the rain increased the number of riders riding the road decreased, until the flow heading either direction was barely a dibble.
 Reaching Arcadia station, we had a choice to make, continue along, knowing that the streets would soon reopen, or hop on the Gold Line.
 It was only a few stops back to Azusa, but we took the easy way out.